EricFelixLuther/MicroBit/README.md

 ## Maqueen and Waveshare Joystick

 This project is split into two .hex files as it was designed using makecode.microbit.org platform instead of standard Python.
-This was dictated by the fact that there are no (easily accessible) python libraries for both: [Maqueen robot](https://wiki.dfrobot.com/micro_Maqueen_for_micro_bit_SKU_ROB0148-E) and [WaveShare Joystick](https://www.waveshare.com/wiki/Joystick_for_micro:bit).
+This was dictated by the fact that there are no (easily accessible) python libraries for both: [Maqueen robot v3](https://wiki.dfrobot.com/micro_Maqueen_for_micro_bit_SKU_ROB0148-E) and [WaveShare Joystick](https://www.waveshare.com/wiki/Joystick_for_micro:bit).

 #### Waveshare_joypad_for_Maqueen.hex